 The CCPA also requires the California Attorney General, who will be enforcing the CCPA, to issue implementing regulations governing certain aspects of the law, including including the requirements for consumer notices and the methods of receiving and responding to consumer requests.
 The first draft of those regulations was issued early October, and as proposed they will require subject businesses to change the content of their privacy policies and to enact specific verification procedures for consumer requests, which vary depending on the type of information requested.
 To make compliance more difficult, the regulations are subject to public comment and will not be finalized until the Spring of 2020 – after the CCPA is in effect.

 We Can Help You

-Please contact us if you will be affected by the CCPA, and would like assistance in evaluating the steps your organization should be taking with respect to compliance.
+We are up-to-date on the latest CCPA news, and have prepared materials to help your business understand and comply with the CCPA’s requirements.
+Our Cybersecurity, Privacy & Technology Group Chair Karyn Doerfler and associate Abigail Hoverman lead our efforts in this area.
+Please contact us if you think you may be affected by the CCPA, and if you would like assistance in evaluating the steps your organization should be taking with respect to compliance.